dodayslabs/bruno/README.md

 # DoDays Bruno API Collection

 Bruno API collection for the DoDays platform.
-This repository contains all API endpoint definitions for testing and development, organized by resource type.
+This repository contains all API endpoint definitions for testing and development, organised by resource type.

 ## What is Bruno?